Plot Synopsis: The Enterprise investigates two survivors living on the only undamaged patch of land on a devastated planet.

 Use of Cast/Characters: Picard is almost omniscient in this episode; he’s a step ahead of everyone else, including the audience.
 Upon reflection he seems almost too smart here, figuring out things I’m not sure that anyone could, at least not with the alacrity he displayed.
 His insight cuts like a laser through all the distractions and confusion present here.
 Riker is present but he doesn’t have a lot to do other than the first trip to the planet, and it’s the same with Geordi and Data.
 Worf maybe gets a slight amount more, and he does have a couple of nice lines with Kevin.
 Troi gives a surprisingly good performance given the emotional stuff she’s asked to do.
 It’s genuinely unsettling to see Deanna that disturbed, I couldn’t help but imagine what it would be like to go through what she was, and wince.
 Dr. Crusher has a bit to do on the planet initially, but most of her role is trying to take care of Deanna and failing.
 Wes has maybe four lines in the whole episode.
 Both John Anderson and Anne Haney as Kevin and Rishon Uxbridge give good performances–not showy, but effective.

 Blu Ray Version: A few scenes are a bit grainy here, it’s a shame.
 Otherwise it’s gorgeous, I can’t get over getting such incredible clarity from scenes that I’ve seen for 25 years now, it’s almost like seeing them for the first time.
+Multiple effects shots have were either fixed or punched up as well.
 I’m so glad I bought this version!

 Nitpicks: Not many.
 Picard is either a bit too smart in this episode or the rest of the crew is a bit too dumb, and I’m learning toward the former.
 I do have to say that the grossly inconsistent strength of the warship throughout the episode would have had anyone’s skepticism aroused.